dzackgarza/Notes/Research/Notes/ReadingGeneral/2019-03-31 Keywords and Terms.md

 - The Grothendieck-Witt Ring
 - The chromatic redshift conjecture
 - Algebraic K Theory
-  - And how topological cyclic homology is an easier
+  - And how topological cyclic homology is a more computable